Hyp3r12/PoE2Watch/docs/security.md

 # Security

-PoE2Watch is designed as a local-first alpha tool.
+PoE2Watch is a self-hosted alpha tool.
+Keep the sensitive pieces on your machine.

 ## Keep These Private